 of the mercury flotation with ball bearings.
 In 2005, the tower

 was reported to be in need of renovations; currently visitors

 are not allowed on the gallery due to safety concerns.
-In September 2012, the government announced it would soon begin a $500,000 restoration of the lighthouse.
+In September 2012, the government announced it would soon begin a restoration of the lighthouse, and after some delays the repainting and refurbishment was carried out in the spring of 2014.
 Located

 on the highest point of the island in Southampton Parish, southwest

 of Hamilton.
 Site and tower open daily year round.
 Operator:

 Bermuda Department of Marine and Ports Services.
 Site manager: Gibbs

 Hill Lighthouse.
 ARLHS BER-010; Admiralty J4550; NGA 11668.

 - Date unknown.
 Active; focal plane 5 m (16 ft); two yellow flashes